ITenthusiasm/custom-elements/src/Combobox/docs/combobox-option.md

 ## Attributes

 As a Custom Element, the `ComboboxOption` supports all of the [global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes).
-The attributes which are _specific_ to the `ComboboxOption` are analogous to the unique attributes belonging to an [`HTMLOptionElement`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/option#attributes), excluding the superfluous `label` attribute.
+The attributes which are _specific_ to the `ComboboxOption` are analogous to the unique attributes belonging to an [`<option>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/option#attributes) element, excluding the superfluous `label` attribute.
 The attributes are as follows:

 <dl>
   <dt id="attributes-id">